-This tax asset is recoverable against taxes withheld on policyholder gains and through a group recovery mechanism i.e. offset against other taxes payable, and through an additional recovery mechanism that allows companies who had an unused tax asset of 5 plus years to offset that asset against current mathematical reserves thus ensuring that the asset is fully recoverable.
+This tax asset is recoverable against taxes withheld on policyholders gains and through a group recovery mechanism i.e. offset against other taxes payable, and through an additional recovery mechanism that allows companies who had an unused tax asset of 5 plus years to offset that asset against current mathematical reserves thus ensuring that the asset is fully recoverable.
 The Company's parent company has also provided assurance that if the Company has a residual tax asset after exhausting the recovery mechanisms described it will pay the Company a cash consideration for that balance.

 The primary recovery mechanism of the Company is through deduction of exit taxes.
 The annual recoverable amount through the exit tax mechanism is difficult to estimate as exit tax is only calculated on policies that are in profit and is also dependent on the volume of surrenders.
-In 2013 the amount of tax recovered through exit taxes on policyholder surrenders amounted to €42.2 million (2012: €34.5 million) with no recoveries for 2013 (2012: €2.8 million) through the additional recovery mechanism.
+In 2014 the amount of tax recovered through exit taxes on policyholders surrenders amounted to 667.9 million (2013: 642.2 million).